IsaacCavallaro/course_work/Term 1/Week 5/pseudocode/pseudocode.md

 - It is a human language used to describe an algorithm.
 NOT specific to any syntax or grammar related to a  programming language.

-- pseudocode focus on the logic of solving the problem rather than how it will be worked out in a particular language.
+- Pseudocode focus on the logic of solving the problem rather than how it will be worked out in a particular language.

 - Well written pseudocode should be easy to translate into ANY programming language.